mistepien/joy2usb/README.md

 <b>J2</b> is redundant -- you can use it to add some new features like autofire switch or sth.

-Sometimes during uploading code to Arduino board you may face some issues -- then you will need to uses RESET -- so <b>SW1</b> can be useful if you like to develope your own code.
+Sometimes during uploading code to Arduino board you may face some issues -- then you will need to use RESET -- so <b>SW1</b> can be useful if you like to develope your own code.

 BOM:
 | Qty	| Reference(s) | Description |